Implementing Sophos Firewall TLS Inspection Correctly

 - Which CA is used for re-signing?

-For an initial rollout, a more compatible profile is useful, such as Maximum compatibility or a custom conservative profile.
-For production security rules, a stricter profile such as Block insecure SSL can be used later.
+For an initial rollout, a more compatible profile is sensible, such as Maximum compatibility or a custom conservative profile.
+For productive security rules, a stricter profile like Block insecure SSL can be used later.

-Important: The Decryption Profile is selected directly in the SSL/TLS Inspection Rule.
-Sophos notes that the profile can override the global SSL/TLS inspection settings for this rule.
+Important: The decryption profile is selected directly in the SSL/TLS Inspection Rule.
+The profile can override the global SSL/TLS inspection settings for this rule.
+Therefore, when troubleshooting, you should always check the specific rule and not just the global settings.

 The menu path is Rules and policies > SSL/TLS inspection rules.